landupin/erasmus/hugo/content/social/espionage.md

 President Dwight D. Eisenhower then sealed their fate by denying a petition for executive clemency.
 The two were sent to the electric chair at New York State’s Sing Sing prison on June 19, 1953, marking the first time American civilians had ever been executed for espionage.
 Although worldwide protests erupted over the Rosenbergs’ treatment, with many people feeling they had fallen victim to McCarthy-era red baiting, the post-Soviet release of decrypted KGB messages proved that Julius had in fact been a spy.
 The evidence against Ethel is less ironclad, and her guilt remains in dispute.

 {{< image "http://3.bp.blogspot.com/_183Y-MLUV4A/TNGMjWBpSYI/AAAAAAAAADQ/kwRHZT0ujuc/s1600/Fuchs.jpg">}}
+Picture 2
 {{< /image>}}

 Following Adolf Hitler’s rise to power in 1933, Klaus Fuchs fled his native Germany for the United Kingdom, where he received a doctorate in physics and eventually became a citizen.
 During World War II he was invited to join Britain’s clandestine atomic bomb development program, despite his known communist leanings, and from there was sent to the United States to take part in the Manhattan Project.
 Upon returning to the U.K., Fuchs secured a prestigious post at a nuclear energy research center.
 In 1950, however, he was apprehended after U.S. agents discovered that for years he had been handing nuclear secrets to the Soviets, who by now had their own atomic bomb.
 Fuch confessed, telling the authorities that he “had complete confidence in Russian policy” and that “the Western Allies deliberately allowed Russia and Germany to fight each other to the death.”
 Though Fuchs claimed not to know his American contact’s true name, the FBI quickly traced a trail back to the Rosenberg spy ring, resulting in the arrest of the Rosenbergs and several co-conspirators.
 Compared to the Rosenbergs, Fuchs got off easy.
 After nine years in British prison, he immigrated to East Germany, where he continued working as a nuclear physicist until his retirement in 1979.
 A winner of the Karl Marx Medal, East Germany’s highest civilian honor, Fuchs died in 1988 at age 76.

 {{< image "https://www.historyonthenet.com/wp-content/uploads/2014/10/spycamera.jpg">}}
-The F-21 pocket camera invented by the KGB
+Picture 3: The F-21 pocket camera invented by the KGB
 {{< /image>}}

 {{< image "https://www.historyonthenet.com/wp-content/uploads/2014/10/spylipstick.jpg">}}
-Lipstick gun used in the Cold War
+Picture 4: Lipstick gun used in the Cold War
 {{< /image>}}

 {{% /swimmer %}}